lifedox/granular-configuration-language/README.md

   - `JSONPathQueryMatchFailed` → `JSONPathQueryFailed`
 - Added `Configuration.typed_get`
 - Completely internalized location logic, removing `ConfigurationFiles`, `ConfigurationMultiNamedFiles`.
 Just use `pathlib.Path` or `str`.
+- Introduced `mutable_configuration` flag, with immutable as default.
+  - `Configuration` is no longer a `MutableMapping`, just `Mapping`.
+  - `MutableConfiguration` has been added to extend back the `MutableMapping` interface
+  - `LazyLoadConfiguration` no longer provides a `MutableMapping` interface, just `Mapping`
+  - `MutableLazyLoadConfiguration` has been added to extend back the `MutableMapping` interface and remove needing to cast to `MutableConfiguration`
+  - TODO: Sequences, !Merge

 ### 1.8.0